 Germany’s rolling rivers: The serpentine Saar

-In our next installment highlighting the attractions found near Germany’s rivers, we accompany you on a drive along the Saar, an area rich in pleasing vistas and fascinating industrial history.
+In this installment of the articles highlighting the attractions found near Germany’s rivers, we accompany you on a drive along the Saar, an area rich in pleasing vistas and fascinating industrial history.

 A profile of the Saar: The Saar rises in the Vosges mountain range in northeast France and flows north for 152 miles before emptying into the Moselle River by the German town of Konz.
 Although it flows just slightly more through French territory than across German soil, for most of our journey we will be concentrating on the German sights.
 Some of the larger towns the Saar passes by include Sarreguemines in France; Saarbrücken, Völklingen, Saarlouis and Merzig in Saarland; and Saarburg in the Rhineland-Palatinate, Germany.
 The name Saar reflects Celtic origins, with “sara” being a phrase for streaming water.